 Saving costs and improving effluent by knowing what is happening in your bioreactor - Part I

-This is Part I of a series of three articles describing a globally unique advanced modelling project in the water sector, explained in a practical and easy way.
-Yes, quite extensive, but it reads fast.
-Although focused on wastewater here, ‘drinking water people’ can also benefit from reading it.
-By the way, if you don’t like reading (or you can’t wait),just scroll down and watch the explanatory action movie immediately.
+This is the first episode of a series of articles that describe a unique advanced modelling project in the water industry in a practical way.
+This article focuses on the wastewater industry but it's definitely interesting if you're in the drinking water business.
+If you don’t like reading (or you can’t wait), just watch the explanatory action movie on the left.
 This part focuses on measurements and unprecedented model validation using a construction crane.
-More details of such projects are made available in the AM-TEAM newsletter.
-(PS: PART II is also out)

-The Eindhoven water resource recovery facility (WRRF) is a 750,000pe conventional activated sludge plant, operated by Waterboard De Dommel (Netherlands).
+The Eindhoven water resource recovery facility (WRRF) is a 750,000 p.e. conventional activated sludge plant, operated by Waterboard De Dommel (the Netherlands).
 While the plant operators want to lower effluent nitrate, low levels are hard to get, especially during cold weather.
-Finding optimal performance of the existing bioreactor is done before a plant upgrade with an advanced denitrification step to see if upgrade is needed.
-Both our previous modelling work and practical observations have shown that elevated oxygen levels near the intake of the anoxic tank may hinder denitrification in the bioreactor, so this is where we pointed our arrows on.
+To find the optimal performance of the existing bioreactor, an advanced denitrification step is done before the plant upgrade to evaluate if an upgrade is needed.
+Both our previous modelling work and practical observations have shown that elevated oxygen levels close to the intake of the anoxic tank may hinder denitrification in the bioreactor, so this is where we pointed our arrows on.

 Figure 1: The Eindhoven WWTP.
 Measurement locations in one of three identical bioreactors.
 Red circles show the reach of the construction crane.
 Orange dots: oxygen measurements, red dots: velocity measurements.